Types of Financial Assistance

 Intercollegiate Athletic Scholarships

-The university offers intercollegiate athletic scholarships for men's baseball, women's basketball, men's basketball, cheerleading, women's cross country and track, men's cross country and track, women's golf, men's golf, women's soccer, men's soccer, women's softball, women's volleyball, and esports.
+The university offers intercollegiate athletic scholarships for men's baseball, women's basketball, men's basketball, cheerleading, women's cross country and track, men's cross country and track, women's golf, men's golf, women's soccer, men's soccer, women's softball, men's tennis, women's tennis, women's volleyball, and esports.
 For more information, contact the coach.
 See contact information at LCUchaps.com.

 Externally Funded Scholarships